Xgt72/SpringHibernateJPA/README.md

 # SpringHibernateJPA
 SpringHibernateJPA

-put your username and password to mysql and you need to have a wild_db_quest database.
+Put your username and password to mysql into application.propertis in src/main/resources/.
+You need to have a wild_db_quest database.